rafaelmoni/node-kknd-editor/readme.md

-This project is couple of node scripts to extract and modify KKNX xtreme game executable information about missions, projectiles and units.
+This project is couple of node scripts to extract and modify KKNX xtreme game executable information about missions and units.

 It's based on the [script](https://discord.com/channels/303959211749146645/723453780800176208/988718875040419860) shared on OpenKrush Discord by [IceReaper](https://github.com/IceReaper) to edit the game using 010 editor.